Using AI to Document Your Data

 When a specific term isn’t available:

-• Draft a GitHub issue for the ontology repository and include the proposed term label + definition + parent relationship.
+definition_source_urlandnoteswhen available. - Draft a GitHub issue for the ontology repository using the new-term

 Tips for Effective GPT Collaboration